Supermagnum/Flashlight/README.md

 The license for usage and so forth is in: https://github.com/Supermagnum/Flashlight/blob/master/LICENSE

-NOTE: The LED Driver and the LED PCB, and the O-rings and lithium ion batteries are not covered by the mentioned license!
+NOTE: The LED Driver and the LED PCB, and the O-rings and lithium ion batteries is not covered by the mentioned license!

 If you are not happy with the design,fork it! https://en.m.wikipedia.org/wiki/Fork_(software_development)